Drunk Driving Accidents

 If you’ve been injured in your accident, you probably have questions regarding your options for compensation.
-By working with an aggressive drunk driving accident lawyer, you will learn about the claims process and can take steps towards getting the money you need for a full recovery.
+By working with a car accident lawyer, you will learn about the claims process and can take steps towards getting the money you need for a full recovery.

 The Facts About Drunk Driving Accidents

 Drunk driving affects drivers throughout the United States.
 St. Louis is no exception, as there were 4,175 people who experienced personal injuries in car accidents between January and December of 2017.
 This type of accident tends to be particularly devastating.
 In fact, about 30 people die in the U.S. every day because of drunk drivers and many of those drivers are repeat offenders.